Donnie Davis (American football end)

-Donnie Ray Davis (September 18, 1940 – January 19, 2004) was an American football wide receiver in the National Football League for the Dallas Cowboys and Houston Oilers.
-He also was a member of the Montreal Alouettes in the Canadian Football League.
+Donnie Ray Davis (September 18, 1940 – January 19, 2004) was an American professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys and Houston Oilers.
+He also was a member of the Montreal Alouettes in the Canadian Football League (CFL).
 He played college football at Southern University.

 Early years

 Davis attended Wheatley High School, where he practiced track and field, playing organized football only as a senior.

 He accepted a track and field scholarship from Southern University to run hurdles.
 He also played four years on the football team as a wingback.

 Professional career

 Dallas Cowboys

-Davis was selected by the Dallas Cowboys in the sixth round (74th overall) of the 1962 NFL Draft.
+Davis was selected by the Dallas Cowboys in the sixth round (74th overall) of the 1962 NFL draft.
 He appeared in 11 games as a backup wide receiver.
 He was waived in 1963.

 Grand Rapids Blazers (UFL)

 In 1964, he played with the Grand Rapids Blazers of the United Football League.

 Green Bay Packers

 In 1965, he was signed by the Green Bay Packers.
 He was tried at defensive back and was released on August 29.